thatwonguy/database_and_api_implementation/README.md

 ---
 Sqlite is a serverless database that holds the data outside of memory but not on the cloud.
 1. `sqlite_user.py` is a standalone file example to demonstrate usage of sqlite
-2. `api_example` is a folder containing two separate python scripts that use api calls to tap into each other
+2. `api_example_in_memory` is a folder containing two separate python scripts that use api calls to tap into each other
      - `app.py` is a python file that allows for **GET** and **POST** requests
      - `client.py` is another python file that would allow a separate user to tap into those endpoints and carry out **GET** and **POST** requests